 Hello!
 I’m Charlotte.

-I study American politics at the University of California, Berkeley.
+I study American politics and public policy at the University of California, Berkeley.
 I also have a master’s degree in public policy from UC Berkeley’s Goldman School.
 My research explores how interest groups influence public policy and how structural reforms might improve American democracy.

 I believe every American deserves an equal opportunity to influence policy outcomes.
 To that end, I sit on the national boards of FairVote, a leading election reform organization, and Represent.Us, a nationwide, bipartisan anti-corruption campaign.
 Both of these groups aim to help America’s policy process better serve the interests of all Americans, not just those of the wealthy and powerful.